chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 ### There are two unknown IDs that don't belong to anyone in 6.x
 HomDGCat, a reliable Genshin leaker with a good track record, has published a [playable character ID list](https://homdgcat.wiki/gi/change) for Nod-Krai, and we can make some educated guesses as to how they could possibly release Signora in 6.x.

+* Alice "Crimson Chronicle": Non-playable NPC ID only
-* Possible unknown IDs 134 - 135
+* Possible unknown IDs 134 - 135 (6.7 - 6.8?)
-* 133 Marionette
+* 133 Marionette (6.7?)
+* Unknown ID 132 (6.6?)
+* 131 Nicole (6.6?)
-* Unknown IDs 129 - 132
+* Unknown IDs 129 - 130 (6.4 - 6.5?)
-* 128 Varka
+* 128 Varka - 6.4?
+* 127 Illuga "Burning Heart Amidst the Nightmare" - 6.3
-* Unknown IDs 126 - 127
+* 126 Zibai "White Horse's Fleeting Spring" - 6.3
-* 125 The Damselette
+* 125 Columbina "Welkin Moon’s Homecoming" - 6.3
-* 124 Jahoda "Windthreading Shadow"
+* 124 Jahoda "Windthreading Shadow" - 6.2
-* 123 Durin
+* 123 Durin "The Undying Fire" - 6.2
-* 122 Nefer "Secret Beneath the Sands"
+* 122 Nefer "Secret Beneath the Sands" - 6.1
-* 121 Aino "Clinky-Clank Gadgets-A-Gogo"
+* 121 Aino "Clinky-Clank Gadgets-A-Gogo" - 6.0
-* 120 Flins "Shadowy Lights, Stranger Wights"
+* 120 Flins "Shadowy Lights, Stranger Wights" - 6.0
-* 119 Lauma "Evermoon's Sacrament Song"
+* 119 Lauma "Evermoon's Sacrament Song" - 6.0
 * 118 Manekina (UGC)
 * 117 Manekin (UGC)

 Hoyo has always consistently released 17 characters for each major version, so we can make an assumption that there will be 17 characters released in 6.x.
-The UGC characters likely won't count towards this as they were only intended for use in custom game modes, and [datamined info](https://gensh.honeyhunterworld.com/mannequinboy_117/) from HoneyHunter suggests that these don't have proper icons, constellations, VAs, and ascension materials, which indicates they weren't meant to be used in free roam.
-This means that in addition to the six unknown IDs 126, 127, and 129 - 132, there are two potential unknown IDs 134 and 135 following Sandrone.
+The UGC characters likely won't count towards this as while they are usable in free roam, they can't be used in endgame modes, which is the whole point of pulling for characters.
+This means that in addition to the unknown IDs 129, 130, and 132, there are two potential unknown IDs 134 and 135 following Sandrone.

 Now here's my speculation of the unknown IDs:
-* Alice and Nicole are notably absent from this playable ID list, but given how they received splash cards just like Sandrone, we can assume that they'll be playable in this region.
-* We expect there to be two new Liyue characters introduced during Lantern Rite, with one being a 5\* and the other being a 4\*.
-So far, only 2025 Lantern Rite broke this pattern by not releasing a Liyue 5\* character.
-These will probably occupy the unknown IDs 126 and 127, given the timing of CNY.
+* Alice may not be playable yet as unlike Nicole, she didn't receive a playable ID despite now having a playable model.
-* Linnea and Illuga are characters who were mentioned in Aino and Flins' VOs respectively, and given how some characters were only name-dropped in character VOs before officially becoming playable (Emilie, Ifa, Varesa), it's expected that these two will become playable at some point.
+* Linnea is a character who was mentioned in Aino's VO, and given how some characters were only name-dropped in character VOs before officially becoming playable (Emilie, Ifa, Varesa, Illuga), it's expected that she will become playable at some point.

-This leaves us with two remaining unknown IDs.
-We currently don't know who these two IDs belong to, but it's certainly possible that one of these could be Signora.
+This leaves us with four remaining unknown IDs.
+We currently don't know who these IDs belong to, but it's certainly possible that any of these could be Signora, perhaps with the release of Mare Jivari expansion.
 After all, out of the 11 Harbingers, only 5 are playable or will be playable as of now, and they'd probably want to release the lower-ranking Harbingers as soon as possible before the higher-ranking ones like Pierro, Capitano, Dottore and Columbina start to cannibalize on their sales too much as players who are indifferent to the Harbingers may be psychologically more likely to focus on the highest-ranking characters than lower ones as they give the impression of being the "best".

 Releasing Signora alongside Sandrone and Columbina in 6.x and then Pantalone alongside Pulcinella in 7.x would be a great way to get rid of them from the waitlist and ensures that Pierro, Capitano, and Dottore can be released last in Snezhnaya and Khaenri'ah without killing the revenue of the lesser Harbingers.